Contributed By Mourant

 Directors owe fiduciary duties to the company and, where a company is insolvent or on the verge of insolvency, directors must take into account the interests of creditors when fulfilling their duties.
 In appropriate circumstances, this may include considering whether to commence formal insolvency proceedings.
 There is no statutory obligation to place an insolvent company into a formal insolvency procedure.

-Solvency is defined in Section 527 of the Companies (Guernsey) Law, 2008, using a dual "cash flow" and "balance sheet" test.
+Solvency for Guernsey companies is defined in Section 527 of the Companies (Guernsey) Law, 2008, using a dual "cash flow" and "balance sheet" test.
 In order to be solvent a company must be able to pay its debts as they fall due and the value of its assets must exceed the value of its liabilities.
 For companies that are supervised by the Guernsey Financial Services Commission, they must also meet any regulatory capital requirements that are imposed.

 There is no requirement to show insolvency for members to commence the voluntary liquidation process.

-In relation to administration orders, the test is whether the company is insolvent, or is likely to become, unable to satisfy the solvency test.
+In relation to administration orders, the test is whether the company is, or is likely to become, unable to satisfy the solvency test.

-For a compulsory winding up and the appointment of a liquidator by the court it is necessary to show the company is unable to pay its debts which is defined as having failed to meet a statutory demand (see 7.1 Types of Voluntary/Involuntary Proceedings) or otherwise failed the solvency test.
+For a compulsory winding up and the appointment of a liquidator by the court it is necessary to show the company is unable to pay its debts which is defined as having failed to meet a statutory demand (see 7.1 Types of Voluntary/Involuntary Proceedings) or is otherwise unable to meet the solvency test.

 As noted in 3.1 Consensual and Other Out-of-Court Workouts and Restructurings, the approach and workout processes applied in Guernsey almost invariably follows the process and mechanisms adopted in the UK.